 A Wednesday press release issued by Genting Americas – a unit of Malaysian conglomerate Genting Bhd – also announced that Edward Farrell had been appointed president of Resorts World Las Vegas.
 The scheme’s promoters have previously said the resort will be Chinese-themed and of particular appeal to Asian customers.

 The developer decided to postpone the opening as the result of an overhaul of the original design meant to attract younger gamblers, said Mr Farrell as quoted by the Associated Press.

 Wednesday’s release described the scheme (pictured in a rendering) – located on the Las Vegas Strip on the site of the former Stardust Casino – as a “multibillion-dollar integrated resort”, but didn’t specify the current budget.
-Media reports have mentions a US$4 billion price tag.
+Media reports have mentioned a US$4-billion price tag.